gregzuro/reeldx-helper/README.md

 The created token has a one hour lifetime.

-We expect that additional functionality will be added.
+We welcome pull requests with additional functionality.

 ### Installing